Global Programs for Undergraduates in Industrial Engineering

 UNSW-Energy Tomorrow: An Engineering and Management Perspective (Australia)

-Introduction to Machine Learning & Pattern Recognition (Italy)
+Introduction to Machine Learning & Pattern Recognition (Various locations)

 Purdue Summer Program in Florence (Italy)